Surprise standout Aline Friess of France

 While it’s a bit of a bummer to see a top country like Brazil without any major prospects, not all hope is lost!
 The country has a 2004 class with tons of potential, so fingers crossed that we’ll get to see them break onto the senior scene in the coming years.

 There are no superstar standouts from Japan this year, but that doesn’t mean they’re lacking in young talent.
 Not even close!

-> My two favorite first-years in 2019 are absolutely Ayumi Niiyama and Urara Ashikawa.
-Niiyama recently placed fifth all-around and fourth on floor at Asian Championships in addition to hitting excellent domestic results this year, and while Ashikawa has struggled a bit in all-around meets, she’s another one with a great DTY on vault, and her beam is absolutely fantastic, with everything you could dream of seeing in a routine on this apparatus.
+My two favorite first-years in 2019 are absolutely Ayumi Niiyama and Urara Ashikawa.
+Niiyama recently placed fifth all-around and fourth on floor at Asian Championships in addition to hitting excellent domestic results this year, and while Ashikawa has struggled a bit in all-around meets, her beam is absolutely fantastic, with everything you could dream of seeing in a routine on this apparatus.

-> Also in the mix to be threats in the future are Chiharu Yamada, Mikako Serita, and Yuna Endo, all of whom have achieved solid results both nationally and internationally.
+Also in the mix to be threats in the future are Chiharu Yamada, Mikako Serita, and Yuna Endo, all of whom have achieved solid results both nationally and internationally.
 Yamada was the country’s Youth Olympic Games competitor last year, and though she missed out on the all-around final there, she has since grown a ton in her ability, adding a DTY to her skills in addition to becoming more consistent overall, so my hope with her is that we’ll continue to see solid growth.